Dom-Mitchell/BlackJackCS/README.md

 Player wins!
 </details>

-Player’s hand has 5 of hearts & 10 of Clubs – card total is 15
-Player may STAND or HIT
-HITS Player is dealt 5 of clubs hand value is now 20 Player hand value is now 20 and STANDS
-Dealer cards are revealed
-Dealer hand totals 16 with a 10 of diamonds & 6 of hearts
-Dealer must hit and next card revealed o Dealer is dealt a 2 of clubs hand total is now 18
-Dealer must stand and player wins

 ## D – Data Structure

-We will need a deck of 52 cards as a string and parsed into int o Create ranks o Create suits o Merge ranks and suits into new card o Add new card to a deck
+We will need a deck of 52 cards as a string, then we will parse it into an int Create ranks
+Create suits
+Merge ranks and suits into new card
+Add new card to a deck
 Shuffle cards
-Create a class/method to add values to the cards using int Deal two hands o 1st dealer – keep cards hidden o 2nd player – reveal cards Assign the hands a value
+Create a class/method to add values to the cards using int Deal two hands 1st to dealer – keep cards hidden and 2nd to player – reveal cards Assign the hands a value
 Value for hand will display either STAND, HIT, or WINNER